Advanced Search

 Welcome to the Rebel Toolkit!

 What is the Rebel Toolkit?
 A one stop shop for individual Rebels and members of Local and Community Groups.
-It will contain everything you need to know in order to set up and run a group, and take action with XR.
-What is changing?
-The Rebel Toolkit is current...
+Containing everything you need to know in order to learn more about XR, get training and advice, set up and run a group, take action with XR and more. ...

 How to debrief